OOI-RCA-APL/ceres/docs/getting-started.md

 The "Components" section shows of the state of our components.

-\_You'll notice here, that that in addition to `@connection`, there is another component with the address `@`.
-Ceres components form a hierachical tree structure, with a generic root component at the top.
-For small projects, this structure can mostly be ignored, but for larger projects, this hierarchical structure allows components to be organized into groups.
+_You'll notice here, that that in addition to `@connection`, there is another component with the address `@`.
+Ceres components form a hierachical tree structure, with a "root" component at the top.This hierarchical structure allows components to be organized into logical groups._

-For our project, we see that `@` and `@connection` components are running but disabled, meaning that unless we run the engine using the `all` selector, they will not be started automatically.
+For our project, the `@` and `@connection` components are running but disabled, meaning that unless we run the engine using the `all` selector, they will not be started automatically.

-_All components defined in the `components` configuration are children the root component._

-_A component can only be running if its parent component is running.
+_A component can only run if its parent component is running.
 Therefor, stopping the root component will stop all components in the project._

 #### Start & Stop Commands